 I have written a series of articles on the Scottish Highlands which you might find useful;

-- Getting to the Highlands
+- Everything You Need to Know About the Scottish Highlands

-- Inverness Airport Hotel Review
+- Review of Inverness Airport Hotel by The Professional Traveller

-- Inverness Airport Lounge Review
+- Review of Inverness Airport Lounge – Cute and Friendly

 - 16 Fun Things to Do in Inverness – By a Local